 Annotations will typically be organized to describe a hierarchical decomposition of a text.
 A simple illustration would be the decomposition of a sentence into tokens.
 A more complex case would be a full syntactic analysis, in which a sentence is decomposed into a noun phrase and a verb phrase, a verb phrase into a verb and its complement, etc. down to the level of individual tokens.
 Such decompositions can be represented by annotations on nested sets of spans.
 Both of these are illustrated in the second example, which is an elaboration of our first example to include parse information.
-Each non-terminal node in the parse tree is
+Each non-terminal node in the parse tree is represented by an annotation of type parse.

 Text

 Cyndi savored the soup.

-0 5 10 15 20
+^0^5^10^15^20

 Annotations

-Id Type SpanStart Span End Features
+Id Туре SpanStart Span End Features

 1 token 0 5 pos=NP

 2 token 6 13 pos=VBD

 3 token 14 17 pos=DT

 4 token 18 22 pos=NN

 5 token 22 23

 6 name 0 5 name_type=person

 7 sentence 0 23